dret/webconcepts/concepts/profile-uri.md

-The following 1 Profile URI values were found in [all available `webconcepts.info` specifications](/specs).
+The following 1 Profile URI values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official Profile URI registry](https://www.iana.org/assignments/profile-uris/profile-uris.xhtml#profile) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 Profile URI | Specification
 -------: | :-------